forticheprod/sidefx-lic-exporter/README.md

 If you want to run the application from source (e.g. to test changes) :

-- Follow the requirements, and make sure you have gnu make installed
+- Ensure you have the requirements installed and GNU make
-- Start the dev environment in docker with the command `make dev`
+- Start the development environment in Docker with `make dev`
-- Inside the container, start the exporter with the command `sidefx-lic-exporter` and any flags you want
+- Inside the container, start the exporter with `sidefx-lic-exporter` and any desired flags

 ```
 usage: sidefx-lic-exporter [-h] [--config CONFIG] [-l LOG_LEVEL] [-p PORT]